cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 JSON Values
 -----------

-Some applications store complete JSON texts into text strings, the JSON value for which can easily be defined in CDDL.
+Some applications store complete JSON texts {{-json}} into text strings, the JSON value for which can easily be defined in CDDL by using the default JSON-to-CBOR conversion rules provided by {{Section 6.2 of RFC8949@-cbor}}.
-This is supported by a control operator similar to `.cbor` in {{Section 3.8.4 of -cddl}}.
+This is supported by a control operator similar to `.cbor` as defined in {{Section 3.8.4 of -cddl}}.

 | name    | meaning | reference |